-Myelodysplastic syndromes (MDS) cause low blood counts, which can be found on blood tests, sometimes even before symptoms appear.
-Shortages of one or more types of blood cells cause many of the symptoms of myelodysplastic syndrome (MDS):
+A main feature of myelodysplastic syndromes (MDS) is that they cause low blood cell counts.
+Sometimes this is found on blood tests, even before symptoms appear.
+In other cases, symptoms related to shortages of one or more types of blood cells (cytopenias) are the first sign of MDS: